natesworksdev/Ryujinx/README.md

 ### Step 3

-To build Ryujinx open the Command prompt in the project directory.
-You can quickly access it by holding shift in the file explorer(while inside the Ryujinx directory) then right clicking and selecting ``, then type the following command:
+To build Ryujinx, open a command prompt inside the project directory.
+You can quickly access it on Windows by holding shift in File Explorer, then right clicking and selecting `Open command window here`.
+Then type the following command:
 `dotnet build -c Release -o build` the built files will be found in the newly created build directory.